allamiro/Data-Pipelines/kafka-monitor/kafka-monitor-project.md

 An open source project to develop a monitoring system for kafka based on grafana telegram and influxdb

-# Install Grafana and Influx DB
+# Setup Grafana and Influx DB  Monitoring Server